 Every year the Local Governing Body will review and publish information concerning the academy's admission policy.
 This will confirm the maximum number of children to be admitted to the academy for the year of intake.
-The academy's published admission number for year 2018-19 is 30 children per class.
+The academy's published admission number for Reception is 30 pupils.
 If the number of applications is lower than the academy's published admission number, all applicants will be admitted.
-If there are more applications than places available then all applications will be given a priority from the oversubscription criteria and places will be offered in priority order.
+If there are more applications than places available, then all applications will be given a priority from the oversubscription criteria and places will be offered in priority order.